pmndrs/react-three-rapier/.changeset/long-olives-worry.md

 Remove WorldApi, replace with singleton instance proxy (@wiledal)

-BREAKING CHANGE: The WorldApi has been removed.
-Instead, you can now import the singleton instance of the world from @react-three/rapier.
+BREAKING CHANGE: The zWorldApiz has been removed.
+Instead, you can now get a proxied singleton instance of the world from `@react-three/rapier`.
 This is a breaking change, but it should be easy to migrate to.

 Before:
 ```tsx